learn-co-curriculum/dsc-prework-thankyou/README.md

 ## Next Steps

-We do not expect you to complete any more preparation work before starting the main Data Science program.
-Please contact your Admissions representative if you're uncertain about start dates or anything else related to getting started.
+You’ve passed your Prep Post Assessment - great work!
+Remember, you also need to complete your paperwork and get financially cleared in order to begin the program.
+Please contact <onboarding@flatironschool.com> if you're uncertain about start dates or anything else related to getting started.

+In the meantime, we highly recommend that you work through the final two modules of the Prep course on Environment Set-Up, as that will get you ready to hit the ground running on Day 1.
+We also have supplemental resources below that you can explore if you have additional time or could use some more practice before your first day.

 ## Supplemental Resources

-If you have additional time or feel that you need additional practice or preparation before the Data Science program starts, we have collected links to some optional supplemental third-party resources below. ***You are not required to utilize any of these resources, and in general if you have limited time we recommend reviewing the provided prep rather than additional readings or practice.***
+You are not required to utilize any of these resources, and in general if you have limited time we recommend reviewing the course you’ve just completed above rather than additional readings or practice.

 ### Python